Health and Safety

 EMERGENCY RESPONSE PLANS

 Arapahoe County’s Office of Emergency Management, in coordination with local fire districts, respond to well sites in the event of an emergency.
-These groups have met and discussed the following possible solutions to ensure the safety of the community and first-responders.
+These groups have met and discussed solutions to ensure the safety of the community and first-responders.

 To date, there have been NO recorded incidents of contaminated well water related to oil and gas development in Arapahoe County.
 However, the integrity of our water quality is a primary concern for the County.
 The County requires operators to provide a free water quality test for any wells within a half-mile radius of a proposed oil and gas well.
 The state also requires an operator to perform water quality testing (up to four samples) as outlined by COGCC’s Rule 609.
 Once production of the well begins (after drilling and fracking is completed) the state will collect samples one year later and again in five to six years.